The ongoing COVID-19 pandemic has come with a side effect none before it has evoked: Companies all over the world have sent employees home to work.

 - Will anything about the workday change?
 Should employees plan to work normal hours, attend recurring meetings, and hit previously set targets?

 It’s also wise to work these points into your messaging:

 - This Isn’t a Vacation.
 Talk to employees about work-from-home productivity, and set clear expectations.
-If typical productivity isn’t a reasonable expectation, what is?
-Since parents may have children who are also facing school closures, talk to them about working from home when you have kids.
+If typical productivity isn’t a reasonable expectation during the transition, what is?
+Because parents may have children at home, talk to them about working from home when you have kids.